 When I turned 16, I scoffed at their suggestion that I could apply for a handicap placard for my car.
 I ignored the warning signs as I got on roller coasters that mentioned any kind of heart condition as being a reason not to ride.
 I knew that I had been born with a heart problem, but I also knew that I wasn’t going to let that impact my life.

 While following my doctor’s recommendations, I continued this attitude of living in spite of my CHD throughout my teen and adult years.
 I received a full ride to college and graduated with my bachelor’s in Organizational Leadership.
 I got married at the age of 21 which some saw as too young, but when you’re very aware of the value of each day, you tend not to put things off longer than needed.

 Even though I didn’t let congenital disease hold me back, I didn’t completely forget about those patched holes that had developed leaks through the years.
-I return to Cincinnati Children’s Adolescent and Adult Congenital Heart Disease (ACHD) Program, an ACHA ACHD Accredited Comprehensive Care Center, every year for a follow-up visit with my cardiologist.
-The buildings are different and now I go to the “adult side” of the congenital heart disease clinic, but the importance of these annual visits have remained the same.
+Every year I return to the Cincinnati Children’s Adult Congenital Heart Disease (ACHD) Program, an ACHA ACHD Accredited Comprehensive Care Center, for a follow-up visit with my ACHD cardiologist.
+The buildings are different and now I go to the “adult side” of the congenital heart disease clinic, but the importance of these annual visits has remained the same.